Melaniemlg/Site_mel/content/portfolio/lpm/hc-pourquoi-jai-mange-du-lion.md

 **Rights available**: WORLDWIDE

+***A truly hilarious detective novel for children.***

-What could have driven the giraffe Ramona, a wise resident of the town zoo, to eat up a lion?
+What could have driven the giraffe **Ramona**, a wise resident of the town zoo, to eat up a lion?
 Were the acacia leaves not enough to satisfy her?
-"It was an accident!" she stammers to the compassionate Commissioner Pillière.
+"It was an accident!" she stammers to the compassionate **Commissioner Pillière**.
-"A murder!" roar the widow of the dead beast in front of the implacable Deputy Dentu.
+"A murder!" roar the widow of the dead beast in front of the implacable **Deputy Dentu**.
 What if it was ultimately a crime of passion?
 Not bad.
 But that does not explain everything...